hasanmoudud/geocompr/main.md

 These kinds of questions can be answered and visualized by creating buffers around the geographic entities of interest.

 Figure \@ref(fig:buffs) illustrates buffers of different sizes (5 and 20 km) surrounding the river Seine and tributaries.
-These buffers were created with commands below, which show that the command `st_buffer()` requires at least two arguments: an input geometry and a distance:
+These buffers were created with commands below, which show that the command `st_buffer()` requires at least two arguments: an input geometry and a distance, provided in the units of the CRS (in this case meters):

 ```r